Seyed Hossein Mousavian: Accusations of espionage

 Mousavian was arrested and briefly jailed by the Ahmadinejad administration in 2007 and publicly accused by the president of espionage for allegedly providing classified information to Europeans, including the British Embassy, before being cleared by the judiciary.
 There was speculation that his arrest was part of a factional struggle between Ahmadinejad and a triumvirate of his opponents: Akbar Hashemi Rafsanjani, Mohammad Khatami, and Hassan Rouhani, of whom Mousavian was considered an ally.
 After a year, a spokesman of Iran's judiciary announced that Mousavian had been cleared of the espionage charge after an investigation by three different judges.
-However, the third of those judges had sentenced him to a suspended term of two years in prison and to a five-year ban from holding official diplomatic posts because of his confessed opposition to the foreign and nuclear policy of President Ahmadinejad.
+However, the third of those judges had sentenced him to a suspended term of two years in prison and to a five-year ban from official diplomatic posts because of his confessed opposition to President Ahmadinejad's foreign and nuclear policy.

 Accusations were renewed on August 22, 2010, when the Ministry of Intelligence issued a statement repeating the old claims publicly announced by Ahmadinejad in 2007.
 Mousavian's lawyer has questioned this development, arguing that the Ministry of Intelligence statement ran contrary to the verdict reached three years earlier by the Iranian judiciary.

-Post at Princeton
+Post at Princeton and Controversy

 Mousavian has been a visiting research scholar at Princeton University's Woodrow Wilson School of Public and International Affairs since 2009.
+He has done advocacy in pursuit of the Iran Nuclear deal, the Joint Comprehensive Plan of Action, and has visited the White House on many occasions during the Barack Obama presidency.
+It has been claimed that he has made up a fatwa that was issued by the Ali Khameni against the pursuit of nuclear weapons.
+The House Committee on Education and the Workforce announced on November 16, 2023, that Princeton University is the subject of an investigation over the role of its controversial academic Mousavian, a former Iranian regime ambassador to Germany.

+In April 2025, Fox News Digital reported that the University of Kent could find “no record” of any 2002 doctoral thesis by Mousavian in its library catalogue and that a Freedom‑of‑Information request for the document was still under internal review.
+The article also noted that searches of American, British and German academic databases turned up no copy of the dissertation.